dennisonbertram/mcp-ethers-v6/README.md

 ### Wallet Setup

-There are two ways to set up a wallet for transaction signing:
+There are three ways to set up a wallet for transaction signing:

 1. **Environment Variable**: Add your private key to the `.env` file:
    ```